-Ringworm is a fungal parasite (dermatophyte) that causes skin disease in pets and people.
-The dermatophyte feeds on keratin, the outer dead surface of growing fur, skin, and nails.
-There are many types of dermatophytes, but most cases of canine ringworm are caused by Microsporum canis.
+Ringworm is a fungal parasite that causes skin disease in pets and people.
+It is a member of skin fungi called dermatophytes.
+The parasite feeds on keratin, the outer dead surface of growing skin and nails.
+There are many types of dermatophytes, but most cases of canine ringworm are caused by one of three species.
+The most common species is Microsporum canis.
 Another type of ringworm, carried by rodents, may infect pups that dig through rodent burrows.
 The third kind of ringworm lives in the soil.

-Puppies suffering from ringworm infection won’t necessarily show this distinct pattern, though.
-Sores expand but not in rings, and can look like a variety of other pet skin diseases such as skin allergies.
+Puppies suffering from ringworm infection won’t necessarily show a ringed skin pattern.
+Areas without hairs (alopecia) and sores expand but may not be in rings, and can look like a variety of other pet skin diseases such as skin allergies.

 Typically there is scaling and crusting at the margins of bald patches, with broken or stubbled hair in these areas along with variable itchiness.
 The dermatophyte lives only on hairs that actively grow.
 The infected hairs break off and leave a stubby patchwork fur pattern, and mild to severe crusty sores also can develop.

 Some pets become itchy, others do not.
 The inner hairless regions appear clear as they start to heal.
-The face, head, and forelimbs are the first areas affected, but the fungus potentially can spread and affect the pup's whole body.
+The face, head, and forelimbs are typically the first areas affected, but in very severe infections, the fungus potentially can spread and affect the pup's whole body.

-Only concentrated bleach, cancer-causing chemicals, and enilconazole (toxic to cats) have been shown to effectively kill ringworm spores, and none of those options work well in your home.
-Currently, experts recommend environmental control by daily cleaning of all surfaces using a diluted bleach solution (one part bleach to ten parts water), along with thorough vacuuming.
+Currently, experts recommend environmental control by daily cleaning of all surfaces using a diluted bleach solution (one part bleach to 10 parts water), along with thorough vacuuming.

-Get rid of spore reservoirs such as carpet, drapes, pet bedding, and the like.
-Repeatedly bleach all surfaces with a 1:10 bleach and water solution.
-High-temperature steam also may be effective.
+Get rid of disposable spore reservoirs such as pet bedding.
+A high-temperature steam cleaning is recommended for carpets and sometimes drapery.
 Vacuum repeatedly, but remember to toss out the bag every time, or you’ll simply spread the spores.
 Disinfect the vacuum, too, with the bleach and water spray.